Government Decisions Affecting Land

 How do I get procedural assistance?

 Contact the Land Court to discuss your options.
-Attend an interview at the Land Court Registry in person, by phone or via Skype.
+Attend an interview at the Land Court Registry in person, by phone or via video conference.